-We love this kitchen lighting idea: lighting up cabinets is not only practical but they can also turn them into an interesting focal point with in the kitchen.
+Lighting up cabinets is not only practical but they can also turn them into an interesting focal point with in the kitchen.
 If you have glass cabinets, fill them with your favourite glassware and crockery or why not pinch this idea and light up a (well organised) pantry.

-9. Brighten kitchen shelving
+9. Brighten kitchen shelving with lighting ideas

 Strip lights along the edge of shelves will make more of tableware and condiments on display – or use them to brighten drawers and gloomy cupboard interiors.